romilly/wg2/plan/journal.md

 Today:

-1. Add social media stuff to footer.
+1. ~~Add social media stuff to footer.~~
 1. Focus on content
     1. cards + CTA on home page
+        1. Free resources
+        1. Books
+        1. Blog
     1. Contents of contact us
     1. intro to resources
     1. contents of resources